 Do you have an idea for a business, or are you keen to find that spark of inspiration?
-Our 'Think it' support provides you with the chance to attend idea generation workshops, inspirational talks from entrepreneurs, as well as meet with our Entrepreneurs in Residence to discuss your early stage idea.
+Our 'Think' support provides you with the chance to attend idea generation workshops, inspirational talks from entrepreneurs, as well as meet with our Enterprise team to discuss your early stage idea.

 Our support is open to all RAU students, from all degree courses and year groups.

 "The experiences from being part of the RAU Enterprise Programme were fundamental in me getting my dream graduate job as a purchaser - so thank you"